 If you’re at the tail-end of your pregnancy, you’re probably running off your feet trying to sort things out before your baby’s birth.
 There’s no instruction manual on how to act around this time.
 However, there are certain things you will need to prepare before your baby arrives so that you can navigate the birthing journey easily.

-To help you get your head in order and get all the necessities prepared, we’ve compiled a list of the six most important things you need to tick off.
+To help you get your head in order and prepare all the necessities, we’ve compiled a list of the six most important things you need to tick off.

 - Baby Clothes and Baby Rash Cream

 Once you’ve packed your bag with all the baby clothes, you’ll need for your stay at the hospital, make sure to pack some good quality baby rash cream as well.
 That way, you’ll have peace of mind knowing that the nurses are using a rash cream that you’re comfortable with.
 As a bonus, you can use the baby rash cream to soothe cracked lips and nipples.
 It’s a real saving grace for a new mum.